pic

 end

-Despite its advantages regarding safety, a sequential approach can be quite inefficient for independent tasks: by restricting computations to one at a time, the computational resources may go underutilized.
+Despite its advantages regarding safety, a sequential approach can be quite inefficient for independent tasks: by restricting computations to one at a time, computational resources may go underutilized.
 In contrast, a simultaneous approach allows for operations to be calculated in parallel, thereby fully utilizing all our available computational resources.
-This can lead to significant reductions in computational time.
+This can lead to significant reductions in computation time.

 function job_A(time_working)